 Introduction

-Clause 30 (Wake-Up Radio (WUR) PHY specification(11ba)) specifies the PHY entity for orthogonal frequency division multiplexing (OFDM) and Multicarrier On-Off Keying (MC-OOK) systems.
+Clause 30 (Wake-Up Radio (WUR) PHY specification(11ba)) specifies the PHY entity for wake-up radio (WUR) systems.
+(CID# 3066 and 3067).

-The WUR PHY uses the multicarrier on-off keying (MC-OOK) modulation for (#1128)WUR-Sync and WUR-Data fields.
+The WUR PHY shall use the multicarrier on-off keying (MC-OOK) modulation for (#1128)WUR-Sync and WUR-Data fields.
 MC-OOK is defined as an on-off keying, modulated with a multicarrier signal.
-The multicarrier signal should be generated using contiguous 13 subcarriers, centered within a 20 MHz channel, with a subcarrier spacing of 312.5 kHz and the center subcarrier (#1131)being null.
-The subcarrier coefficients may take values from the BPSK, QPSK, 16-QAM, 64-QAM, or 256-QAM constellation symbols.).
+The multicarrier signal shall be generated using contiguous 13 subcarriers, centered within a 20 MHz channel, with a subcarrier spacing of 312.5 kHz and the center subcarrier (#1131)being null.
+The subcarrier coefficients may take values from the BPSK, QPSK, 16-QAM, 64-QAM, or 256-QAM constellations.
+(CID# 3069).

 WUR Basic PPDU waveform generation for WUR-Sync field and WUR-Data field with WUR HDR

-For a single 20 MHz WUR channel, the 2 µs duration MC-OOK On Symbol should be constructed by the On-WG using center 13 subcarriers of a 64-point IDFT, sampling at 20 MHz as follows:
+For a single 20 MHz WUR channel, the 2 µs duration MC-OOK On Symbol shall (CID# 3071, 3072, 3073, 3283) be constructed by the On-WG using center 13 subcarriers of a 64-point IDFT, sampling at 20 MHz as follows:

 The six subcarriers with subcarrier indices k = (–6, –4, –2, 2, 4, 6) are used with nonzero input.
 Other subcarriers are null.

 The coefficients of the nonzero subcarriers are selected from the symbols of any of the following constellations: BPSK, QPSK, 16-QAM, 64-QAM, and 256-QAM.
+Recommended values for the sequence used for the construction of the 2 µs duration MC-OOK On symbol are provided in Annex AC.

 The first 32 values of the 64-point IDFT output are selected.